 7 Science-backed Reasons Running Makes You a Better Mom

-Sadly, when I had my first child, I thought this.
-I NEEDED running so badly: the time to myself feel like my old self again, to not be anxious about every baby sound or feeding her around-the-clock.
+Sadly, when I had my first child, I believed (what society told me!) that taking time away from your kids was selfish.
+But I NEEDED running so badly: the time to myself to FEEL like my old self again, to not be anxious about every baby sound or feeding her around-the-clock.
 But I felt so selfish leaving her (wailing) to do something for me.

 Too many parents let the barriers of busy schedules, sleepless nights, and guilt stop them from running—or doing something for themselves.